llvm-doe-org/llvm-project/llvm/docs/TestingGuide.rst

-   This directive assigns the specified value to a new substitution whose pattern is ``%{name}``, or it reports an error if there is already a substitution whose pattern contains ``%{name}`` because that could produce confusing expansions.
+   This directive assigns the specified value to a new substitution whose pattern is ``%{name}``, or it reports an error if there is already a substitution whose pattern contains ``%{name}`` because that could produce confusing expansions (e.g., a lit configuration file might define a substitution with the pattern ``%{name}\[0\]``).
 The new substitution is inserted at the start of the substitution list so that it will expand first.
-Thus, even if ``recursiveExpansionLimit`` is not used, this substitution's value can contain any substitution previously defined, whether in the same test file or in a lit configuration file, and both will expand.
+   Thus, its value can contain any substitution previously defined, whether in the same test file or in a lit configuration file, and both will expand.

 - ``REDEFINE: %{name} = value``